embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 - `draw_iter`

-  Draw individual pixels to the display without a defined order.
+  Draws individual pixels to the display without a defined order.
 This is the only required method in this trait, however will likely be the slowest pixel drawing implementation as it cannot take advantage of hardware accelerated features (e.g. filling a given area with a solid color with `fill_solid`).

 - `fill_contiguous`